-- 1. Learn how to "read" literature-literally, figuratively, critically, and creatively. - 2.
-Evaluate argumentation and its logical elements in literary texts. - 3.
-Interpret a variety of literary genres (poetry, short fiction, novel, non-fiction, media) from different historical and literary periods by writers diverse in background and style. - 4.
-Develop analytical, logical, organizational, verbal, and documentation skills in writing. - 5.
-Understand and appreciate the distinctive qualities of voice, tone, persona, irony, diction, allegory, metaphor, imagery, sound, and a variety of literary structural forms. - 6.
-Apply theoretical lenses: Feminist, Psychoanalytic, Queer, Deconstructionist, and Post-Colonial to reading and writing. - 7.
-Develop literary and social-historical awareness-a recognition of how the past has shaped the present. - 8.
-Relate various literary and social movements to yourself and your surroundings, and explore the contribution of texts to the human experience: culture and consciousness. - 9.
-Acknowledge and account for alternate textual interpretations. - 10.
-Examine the changing perspectives of literature and the current discussions and debates over the social construction of values in a 2025 academic scope.
+- Learn how to "read" poetry-literally, figuratively, and critically. - Interpret a variety of poems from different historical and literary periods. - Examine poems by poets diverse in background and style. - Understand and appreciate the distinctive qualities of voice, tone, persona, irony, diction, allegory, metaphor, imagery, sound, and a variety of poetic structural forms. - Analyze, evaluate, and employ current approaches in literary criticism as they relate to poetry.
+Apply theoretical lenses: Feminist, Psychoanalytic, Queer, Deconstructionist, Post-Colonial. - Learn the poetic voice, politics, and philosophy of a variety of literary movements. - Develop literary and social-historical awareness-a recognition of how the past has shaped the present. - Relate various literary and social movements to yourself and your surroundings, and explore the contribution of texts to the human experience: culture and consciousness. - Acknowledge and account for alternate textual interpretations. - Examine the changing perspectives of poetry and the current discussions and debates over the social construction of values in a 2025 academic scope.